-These days, the majority of people begin online when looking for a new home – and in our digital age, you have only a few seconds to grab their interest and entice them look further instead of scrolling on to the next place.
+These days, the majority of people begin online when looking for a new home for sale or apartment for rent – and in our digital age, you have only a few seconds to grab their interest and entice them look further instead of scrolling on to the next place.
 Along with an eye-catching photo, the description in your property listing can make all the difference.
 AHRN.com has guidelines to help you best represent your property!

 With the advantages best suited for your target market in mind, arrange the list to start with the features would be most important to your potential renter/buyer.